GLAD: Global-Local Aware Dynamic Mixture-of-Experts for Multi-Talker ASR: Introduction

 Current approaches to MTASR can be broadly categorized into two paradigms.
 Single-input multiple-output (SIMO) methods~\cite{PIT3, PIT5-trans, PIT6} explicitly separate mixed speech into speaker-specific branches before transcription, typically employing permutation invariant training (PIT)~\cite{PIT1, PIT2}, which incurs additional computational cost.
 To improve efficiency, heuristic error assignment training (HEAT)~\cite{HEAT1, HEAT2} applies the Hungarian algorithm for optimal permutation assignment.
 However, SIMO methods assume a fixed number of speakers and require explicit separation, limiting their applicability in real-world scenarios with unknown or variable speaker counts.

-Alternatively, single-input single-output (SISO) models~\cite{SOT, SA-SOT} adopt serialized output training (SOT) to implicitly handle speaker separation via attention mechanisms, producing unified transcription sequences with speaker-delimiter tokens.
+Alternatively, single-input single-output (SISO) models~\cite{SOT, SOT4, SA-SOT, MT-whisper, domsot} adopt serialized output training (SOT) to implicitly handle speaker separation via attention, producing unified transcription sequences with speaker-delimiter tokens.
 This paradigm offers greater flexibility than SIMO, as it does not require predefined speaker counts and can naturally handle varying numbers of speakers.
-Recent advances have enhanced SOT through integration with large language models~\cite{LLM-SOT}, combining connectionist temporal classification~\cite{sactc, SDCTC}, and incorporating ideas from SIMO~\cite{cse-sot}.
+Recent works have significantly advanced SOT-based MTASR: MT-LLM~\cite{LLM-SOT} integrates large language models to understand multi-talker speech; SACTC~\cite{sactc} and SD-CTC~\cite{SDCTC} employ enhanced Connectionist Temporal Classification for explicit speech separation within the encoder; and CSE~\cite{cse-sot} incorporates SIMO principles by employing a dual-branch encoder for explicit feature disentanglement.

-In parallel, the Mixture of Experts (MoE) paradigm~\cite{MoE, moelora} enables conditional computation via specialized subnetworks and has shown strong performance in ASR~\cite{ASR-MOE2-3, ASR-MOE5-5}.
-Recent work extends MoE to LoRA-based expert adaptation~\cite{HDMoLE}.
-In audio-visual speech recognition, Speaker-number Aware MoE~\cite{AV-ASR-MOE} has shown that MoE can transcribe the target speaker's speech in multi-talker scenarios by leveraging the lip movements of the target speaker.
+To further enhance performance in complex overlapping scenarios, explicit speaker modeling has proven essential~\cite{e2e-sa, SSA}.
+For example, Self-Speaker Adaptation (SSA)~\cite{SSA} leverages speaker activity signals obtained from an auxiliary diarization model~\cite{sortformer} to inject speaker-specific kernels into the encoder.
+However, its reliance on an external diarization system for speaker activity estimation, together with its multi-instance inference design, where one model instance is deployed per speaker, introduces additional computational overhead and limits overall efficiency.

-Despite recent advances, the application of MoE architectures to MTASR remains largely unexplored.
-MoE is particularly well-suited to this task, as it enables dynamic allocation of specialized experts to handle varying numbers of speakers and different degrees of overlap.
-In addition, speaker-aware modeling is important: effectively capturing who is speaking can help the model distinguish both the speaker identity and the spoken content.
-Crucially, raw speech signals inherently carry speaker-specific acoustic characteristics, which are often diluted in deeper network layers.
+In parallel, the Mixture-of-Experts (MoE) paradigm~\cite{MoE, moelora} offers a promising direction for handling input variability via conditional computation.
+MoE has shown strong performance in ASR~\cite{ASR-MOE2-3, ASR-MOE5-5, HDMoLE, AV-ASR-MOE}.
+Ideally, MoE is well-suited for MTASR as it enables the dynamic allocation of specialized experts to handle varying numbers of speakers and different degrees of overlap.
+However, the application of MoE to MTASR remains largely unexplored, and a direct application faces a critical challenge: standard MoE routers typically rely on local layer inputs.
+In deep network layers, speaker-specific acoustic characteristics, which are essential for distinguishing speaker identity, are often diluted.
+This dilution makes it difficult for local routers to assign experts based on the speaker.